moficodes/realtime-polling/README.md

 If you look at the code we have a few functions with dependencies on `Cloudant` and one with `Openwhisk` .
 These were not considered external dependencies in IBM Cloud Functions.
 There are a bunch of packages that come preinstalled in the environment.
 [See this page for a complete list](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-openwhisk_reference#openwhisk_ref_javascript_environments_10)
-Some of the packages are-

-- [async v2.6.1](https://www.npmjs.com/package/async) - Provides functions for working with asynchronous functions.
-- [mongodb v3.1.12](https://www.npmjs.com/package/mongodb) - The official MongoDB driver for Node.js.
-- [mysql v2.16.0](https://www.npmjs.com/package/mysql) - This is a node.js driver for mysql.
-- [openwhisk v3.18.0](https://www.npmjs.com/package/openwhisk) - JavaScript client library for the OpenWhisk platform.
-Provides a wrapper around the OpenWhisk APIs.
-- [@cloudant/cloudant v3.0.2](https://www.npmjs.com/package/@cloudant/cloudant) - This is the official Cloudant library for Node.js.
-- [redis v2.8.0](https://www.npmjs.com/package/redis) - This is a complete and feature rich Redis client for Node.js.
-- [request v2.88.0](https://www.npmjs.com/package/request) - Request is designed to be the simplest way possible to make HTTP calls.
-- [twilio v3.27.1](https://www.npmjs.com/package/twilio) - A wrapper for the Twilio API, related to voice, video, and messaging.

 ## Step 13: API Gateway

 We have our functions, but how do we use it in our app?
 API gateway is great way to manage access to our function.

 **Get Question API**

 - From IBM Cloud dashboard page, go to functions.